 The cruise is a section of the GO-SHIP repeat hydrography program and will reoccupy the line MED-01 that was last occupied in its entirety in 2011 on the RV Meteor.

-2018 NF-POGO Shipboard Fellowship on board the MSM72 Mediterranean Short Cruise
+2018 NF-POGO Shipboard Training Fellowship onboard MSM72 cruise

 The last few decades have seen dramatic changes in the hydrography and biogeochemistry of the Mediterranean Sea.
 The complex bathymetry, the highly variable spatial and temporal scales of atmospheric forcing and internal processes contribute to generate complex and unsteady circulation patterns and significant variability in biogeochemical systems.
 Part of this variability can be influenced by anthropogenic contributions.
 Consequently, there is a need to document its details as well as to understand ongoing trends in order to better relate the observed processes and to possibly predict the consequences of these changes.
 The main goal of the cruise is to contribute to the understanding of long-term changes and trends in physical and biogeochemical parameters, such as the anthropogenic carbon uptake and to still evaluate the hydrographical situation after the major climatological shifts in the eastern and western part of the basin, known as the Eastern and Western Mediterranean Transients.